Seiya Suzuki Player Props: Cubs vs. Red Sox

 Seiya Suzuki At The Plate

-- Suzuki has 13 doubles, two triples, seven home runs and 33 walks while batting .259.
+- Suzuki is batting .255 with 13 doubles, two triples, seven home runs and 33 walks.

-- Among qualifying hitters, he ranks 72nd in batting average, while his on-base percentage ranks 50th and he is 96th in slugging.

-- Suzuki is batting .389 with one homer during his last outings and is on a six-game hitting streak.

-- Suzuki has picked up an RBI in 31.4% of his games this year, with more than one RBI in 7.1% of his games.
-He has also driven in three or more runs in one contest.
+- Suzuki has an RBI in 22 of 71 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 25 of 70 games this year, and more than once 3 times.
+- He has scored in 25 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.